MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Explore_M365_Defender.md

 5. In the **Enter password** dialog box, copy and paste in the admin's tenant password provided by your lab hosting provider and then select **Sign in**.

-6. Explore the menu options in the portal.
+6. Explore the menu options in the Microsoft 365 Defender portal.

 ## You have completed the lab.